webpack/tapable/README.md

 * __Loop__.
 TODO

 Additionally, hooks can be synchronous or asynchronous.
-To reflect this, there’re “Sync”, “AsyncSeries” and “AsyncParallel” hook classes:
+To reflect this, there’re “Sync”, “AsyncSeries”, and “AsyncParallel” hook classes:

 * __Sync__.
 A sync hooks can only be tapped with synchronous functions (using `myHook.tap()`).